ClintanoP/PR400/README.md

 -  Book
 -  I Love You

+The current prototype makes use of these technologies:
+-  Python
+-  TensorFlow
-The current prototype is making use of Python, TensorFlow, an UltraLeap Motion Controller 2, and the Python Wrapper for the LeapC SDK.
+-  UltraLeap Motion Controller 2
+-  Python Wrapper for the LeapC SDK.